AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **Adjusting Core Options**
 -----------------------------------------------------------------------------------------------------------------------
-Some of thse cores need their "Core Options" adjusted for the shader to display properly, it is also be found in the "Quick Menu".
+Some of thse cores need their "Core Options" adjusted for the shader to display properly.
+"Core Options" can be located inside the "Quick Menu".

 * Gambatte: GB Colorization = Auto, Internal, or GBC.
 Internal Palette = GBC - Grayscale.
 * DoubleCherryGB: Default.
 * Neo Geo Pocket: Default.
 * Pokemon Mini: Palette = Black & White.
 * Virtual Boy Palette = Black & White.
 * Wonderswan: Color Palette = Grayscale, Color Depth - Thousands (16-bit).
+Turn off "60hz Mode" when using Mixed-Frames version.

 -----------------------------------------------------------------------------------------------------------------------
-**Mixed Frames**
+**Multiple Shader Versions**
 -----------------------------------------------------------------------------------------------------------------------
+* The "Pixel AA" Shader is getting even pixels when interger upscaling is not possible.
+Think of something like a retro handheld which may not have the right shape.
-"Mixed-Frames" is used for transparency and intentional ghosting on some consoles.
-Below are use cases.
+* The "Mixed-Frames" shader is for transparency and intentional ghosting on some consoles / games.
+It is highly recommended for Wonderswan to prevent flicker.

-* Game Boy: Rarely used to create more effects.
-Games such as "[Chikyuu Kaihou Gun Zas"](https://www.youtube.com/watch?v=2GtKMmhcN1I) use it.
-* Neo Geo Pocket: Allows for smoother transprency effects.
-* Wonderswan: It's required for transparency, also turn off "60hz Mode" in "Core Options".
-* Wonderswan Color: Same WS, but use "nds-color" instead of SBS. "nds-color" is located inside Retroarch's Handheld/Color Folder.
+* For Wonderswan Color check out the "Realistic Wonderswan" Shader.
 -----------------------------------------------------------------------------------------------------------------------
 **How to Create Your Own Palette**
 -----------------------------------------------------------------------------------------------------------------------